i. Divergence is when there is a mismatch between price movement and indicator reading.

 How is a divergence formed?

-What the indicator is trying to tell us is, that something in the market is not right and hence we can expect a reversal.
 For example.
-In the example shown below, the price action was making Lower low(LL), but the indicator made Higher low(HL).
+In the example shown below, the price action was making lower low, but the indicator made higher low.

 So, this tells us that indicator is not agreeing with the price action, and hence, you can see the price reversed from there onwards.